isomerpages/imda-codesg/_code-for-fun/Primary Schools.md

-Application instructions will be sent to all MOE Government & Government-Aided Primary Schools between **September** to **October** annually.
+Application instructions will be sent to all MOE Government & Government-Aided primary schools between **September** to **October** annually.
 Schools applying for the programme should submit their application within the application period provided.

-For enquires regarding the **Code For Fun** Enrichment Programme for Primary Schools, please contact [IMDA](mailto:wan_nurshafiqah_jamil_from.tp@imda.gov.sg).
+For enquires regarding the **Code For Fun** Enrichment Programme for primary schools, please contact [IMDA](mailto:wan_nurshafiqah_jamil_from.tp@imda.gov.sg).